- Use MarpxPrivacy on a disconnected Windows PC

 Murphy's Law: "That which can go wrong will go wrong."
 Corollary to Murphy's Law: "Murphy was an optimist."
 In other words, it's a normal part of everyday life for things not to work out as planned.
 Therefore, backup is a normal part of using a computer.
 For encrypted content, the greatest risks are not knowing the key OR unplanned changes in encrypted files.
 (See the headings that follow.)
 Therefore it really helps if you have an unencrypted version of every file and message, archived offline where a hacker cannot reach it.

-Personal ID codes, manually selected keys for encryption and decryption, indeed, any authentication data whatsoever, is mission-critical.
+Personal ID codes, manually selected keys for encryption and decryption, and confidant codes are mission-critical.
 In other words, there are selected pieces of data that must be kept from anyone who is not intended to gain access to information.
 You don't want hackers to know, but you sure want to know.
 In the case of manually selected keys, you want intended recipients to know.
 That's because no key means no decryption.

 Paper and pencil records protect nicely against online hackers and eavesdroppers.
-But please keep them out of sight and don't leave sticky notes with authentication codes attached to or near your computer!
+But please keep them out of sight and don't leave sticky notes with confidant codes attached to or near your computer!

 A personal ID code, you should never share, not even with your mother or (gasp!) your mother-in-law.